-ACCT 335: INTERMEDIATE ACCOUNTING III (3 CREDITS) - PREREQUISITE: ACCT 334 INTERMEDIATE ACCOUNTING II
+ACCT 335: INTERMEDIATE ACCOUNTING III (3 CREDITS) - PREREQUISITE: ACCT 334 INTERMEDIATE ACCOUNTING II postretirement benefits, and shareholders' equity.

-This course is a continuation of ACCT 334.
-Topics include the financial accounting and reporting for bonds and long- term notes payable, revenue recognition, income taxes, leases, pensions and other postretirement benefits, and shareholders' equity.
 It also includes the accounting for share-based compensation and earnings per share and addresses the reporting requirements for accounting changes and errors.
 The course incorporates the pronouncements of the Financial Accounting Standards Board (FASB), the International Accounting Standards Board (IASB) and the American Institute of Certified Public Accountants (AICPA).